beginnersbook.com

 How to sort ArrayList in descending order in Java

-Earlier we shared the examples of ArrayList sorting in ascending order.
-Here we will learn how to sort an ArrayList in descending (or decreasing) order.
+In this tutorial, you will learn how to sort an ArrayList in descending order.

 We are using Collections.reverseOrder() method along with Collections.sort() in order to sort the list in decreasing order.
-In the below example we have used the following statement for sorting in reverse order.
+In this example, we are using the following statement for sorting the list in reverse order.

 Collections.sort(arraylist, Collections.reverseOrder());

-However the reverse order sorting can also be done as following – This way the list will be sorted in ascending order first and then it will be reversed.
+You can also sort an ArrayList in descending order like this.
+This way the list will be sorted in ascending order first and then it will be reversed.

 Collections.sort(list);